Black Is Black: Reception

-As lead singer Kogel was not a native English speaker (he had to have the lyrics written out phonetically), his vocals had unusual intonations.
-By coincidence, his vocal style sounded similar to that of Gene Pitney, so much so that many listeners assumed that "Black Is Black" was actually a Pitney single.
+As lead singer Kogel was not a native English speaker (he had to have the lyrics written out phonetically), his vocals had unusual intonations and cadence.
+His vocal style was coincidentally similar to that of American singer Gene Pitney, and many listeners assumed "Black Is Black" was actually a Pitney single.

 In August 1966, the song debuted at number 100 on the U.S. Billboard Hot 100 singles chart.
 It peaked at number four in October, and spent 12 weeks on the chart.
 It reached number one on the Canadian Singles Chart, and peaked at number two in the UK Singles Chart.
 The single also sold two million copies in Spain.

 Shortly after the September 11, 2001 attacks, American media conglomerate company Clear Channel Communications distributed the 2001 Clear Channel memorandum to program directors at the more than 1000 radio stations the company owned.
 The memo contained a list of 162 songs with "questionable lyrics" that the stations should avoid playing, which included "Black Is Black".